Devps2003/E2E-DL-pipeline/setup.md

 This project serves as a template for production-grade deep learning pipelines with **MLOps tools** like MLflow, DVC, and AWS.
 With slight modifications to the configuration and components, you can use this structure for any advanced deep learning use case.
 Happy coding!

----

-Let me know if you want further modifications or details!